City of Grande Prairie

 If you are moving to Grande Prairie from a large and busy city then you may find it quite like a small town.
 There are many residential communities and lots of scope for outdoor activities.
 Grande Prairie has an active theater culture and is the base ‘Broadway Live Broadway and Second Street Theater.
 You may also visit the Art Gallery of Grande Prairie and the Museum.
 For outdoor activities, there are lots of parks and golf courses.
 These include the Muskoseepi Park, the Dunes Golf and Winter Club, Grande Prairie Golf, Bear Creek Golf Club, and Country Club.
 Skiing downhill, as well as cross-country, is quite popular in Grande Prairie.
 If you are moving with family then you may find many educational institutions such as schools and colleges in Grande Prairie.
 There are 3 school districts that operate secondary schools in Grande Prairie.

 The RCMP detachment, Crime Prevention, and Enforcements services take care of the safety of the public and property in the city of Grande Prairie.

 Crime Statistics 2015 – 2016

-The above table shows 3 different categories of crimes such as criminal code offences, property crimes, and assaults.
+The above table shows 3 different categories of crimes criminal code offenses, property crimes, and assaults.
 Data for 2016 was compared to 2015.
-There was a decline in criminal code offences in 2016 by 523 over 2015.
-The property crimes in 2016 also decreased by 90 over the previous year statistics.
+There was a decline in criminal code offenses in 2016 by 523 over 2015.
+The property crimes in 2016 also decreased by 90 over the previous year’s statistics.
 In 2016, assaults declined by 79 when compared to 2015.
 So, overall the 3 crime categories showed a downward trend in 2016 over 2015.